hholk/vibed-yt-viewer/README.md

 - **Detailed Video View**: View comprehensive video details including transcripts, summaries, and metadata
 - **Interactive Rating**: Rate videos using a 5-star rating system
 - **Personal Notes**: Add and edit personal comments for each video
-- **Markdown Support**: Rich text formatting for video descriptions and summaries
+- **Markdown Table Rendering**: Automatic detection and beautiful rendering of markdown tables in video descriptions and summaries with responsive design
 - **Responsive Design**: Works on desktop and mobile devices
 - **Type Safety**: Built with TypeScript for better developer experience
 - **Code Optimization**: The NocoDB client has been extensively refactored to eliminate code duplication and improve maintainability: